One of the most common problems I come across when advising landlords is finding they have not protected their tenant’s tenancy deposit.

 The Deposit Error Repair Kit

-As the problem is so widespread, that I decided to do something to help and I have now written an online kit, which I am calling the Deposit Error Repair Kit.
+As the problem is so widespread, I wrote an online kit, which I called the Deposit Error Repair Kit (a silly name but it seems to work).

 About the Kit